underscoreio/underscoreio/src/html/consulting/choosing/index.md

 ## A Straight Path To Success

 Careful evaluation of new technology is a vital part of any new project.
 If you are considering adopting Scala, we are happy to provide the benefit of our experience working with other customers who have trodden a similar path.

-Our *Initial Consultation* is a single afternoon spent on-site with your team.
+Our *First Steps* service is a single afternoon spent on-site with your team.
 One of our expert consultants will discuss the benefits of choosing Scala and the logistics of your forthcoming technology switch, and will help on-board key stakeholders within your organisation.

 ## What You Can Expect

-1. An afternoon on-site, discussing the benefits of Scala with your team.
+1. An afternoon on-site discussing the benefits and best practices of adopting Scala.
-2. An hour-long Scala adoption pitch suitable for board members or senior staff.
+2. An hour-long adoption pitch suitable for board members or senior staff.
 3. Follow-up by email or telephone.